sochalewski/scrabbdict/README.md

 ```text
 ScrabbdictTests/Snapshots/__Snapshots__/
 ```

+Snapshot PNGs are tracked with Git LFS.
+When a UI change intentionally affects rendered output, update the relevant snapshot references and include those changes with the code that caused them.

 The repository samples are not full dictionaries.
 Tests that depend on complete word-list coverage may fail locally until you provide full dictionaries and regenerate the corresponding `.dawg` files.